Jean Brodie-Hall: Awards and recognition

-In 1979, Jean became a Fellow of the AILWA and was awarded the AILA Award in Landscape Architecture in 1990.
-She was made a Member of the Order of Australia (AM) for conservation and the environment in 2001 and received the Centenary Medal in the same year.
+In 1979, Brodie-Hall became a Fellow of the AILWA and was awarded the AILA Award in Landscape Architecture in 1990.
+She was appointed a Member of the Order of Australia (AM) for services to conservation and the environment in the 2001 Australia Day Honours, and received the Centenary Medal in the same year.

-Jean Brodie-Hall has maintained strong connections with UWA, helping to establish the UWA Friends of the Grounds, becoming Patron of the UWA Centenary Trust for Women, The Kwongan Foundation for the conservation of Australia's biodiversity, as well as serving on numerous committees.
+Jean Brodie-Hall maintained strong connections with UWA, helping to establish the UWA Friends of the Grounds, becoming Patron of the UWA Centenary Trust for Women, The Kwongan Foundation for the conservation of Australia's biodiversity, as well as serving on numerous committees.